vorleser/vorleser-server/README.md

 * For books with multiple files: create one top-level directory containing all chapters

 When renaming files the new directory will not be associated with the old book.

+## Regex
+Provide a regex that matches only the audiobooks.
+Meaning either files or directories which form audiobooks and NOTHING else!